 Overlooking Biscayne Bay from the covered deck of the Pérez Art Museum Miami, this simple eatery appears to be nothing more than a museum restaurant with a good view.
 But sit down and try one of Executive Chef Kaytlin Dangaran’s trendy plates—such as the butternut squash and fig pizza—and you’ll be tempted to stick around long after you’ve perused the art.
 Verde prides itself on serving seasonal dishes with a local flair, some of which are inspired by the art that hangs on the museum’s walls.

 Part of the reopened Carillon Miami Wellness Resort, The Strand Bar & Grill serves dishes that won’t put you in a calorie coma.
 Grab a table on the oceanfront terrace and start with appetizers like stracciatella with black mission figs and chicory or roasted squash with jalapeño.
 Mains like sea scallops with Jerusalem artichoke and black truffle are equally as satisfying.

-After wowing critics in Manhattan, Andrew Carmellini has duplicated his popular, roots-inspired American eaterie in Miami by way of the W hotel.
-Paying tribute to the kind of American culinary traditions you’d witness in neighborhood taverns and roadside cafés, the menu runs the gamut from chicken wings with pickled ramps to crisp lamb belly with couscous and tomato.
-The vibe is as laidback as the vintage, beach-house decor.Read more
+After wowing critics in Manhattan, James Beard winner Andrew Carmellini has duplicated his popular, roots-inspired American eaterie in Miami by way of the W hotel.
+The restaurant is an ode to local cafes and neighborhood bistros across the country, and the menu runs the gamut from lobster rolls to fried chicken sandwiches and fresh oysters.